Sizing up vegan leather: is it just a fad?

 Today’s consumer expresses their concern for the environment by the choices they make: what they eat and what they use.
 Yet, for some, it would appear that their choices are being fueled by sentiment rather than knowledge.
 Fortune asks: are the alternatives to genuine leather just a fad?

 Major market players such as Tesla have taken firm stances on material choices, as mentioned in the article.
 Elon Musk wants to offer a full vegan car.
 But do we actually stop and think what that means precisely?
 Apparently, most of the time, we do not.
 While there are a variety of nature-based products available, containing cork, pineapple leaves, apple peel and numerous other substances, most of them have their own impact on the environment.

-Leather, in the mean time, is a sustainable choice that is readily available and, due to the global increased demand for meat, can be available in abundance.
-The leather industry has worked hard to turn a new leaf on environmental responsibility in the recent decades, creating unparalleled traceability in their supply chain.
-However, lack of information on the origin of other materials is now becoming a major concern.
+Leather, in the meantime, is a sustainable choice that is readily available and, due to the globally increased demand for meat, can be available in abundance.
+The leather industry has worked hard to turn a new leaf on environmental responsibility in recent decades, creating unparalleled traceability in their supply chain.
+However, the lack of information on the origin of other materials is now becoming a major concern.

 Read the full article HERE.